 And that means me and mom have enough energy to enjoy a few tasty beverages after the littles ones have gone down for the night!

-Sleeping Comfortably in a Tent with Kids
+Sleeping Comfortably Camping with Kids

+Sleeping comfortably in a tent with kids can be challenging.
 How exactly can the adults enjoy some grown up time around the campfire and also avoid being woken up in the middle of the night?
 There’s definitely a few things you can do to reduce the chances of nighttime awakenings.

 Make sure the kids are the right temperature